imadmoussa1/address_lookup/README.md

 ## Project details
 I am using fastAPI template with celery.

-The ETL pipeline celery Task in `address_lookup/backend/app/app/worker.py`, this pipeline can start Automatically (Scheduled Task) or using the API.
+The ETL pipeline is a celery Task in `address_lookup/backend/app/app/worker.py`, this pipeline can start Automatically (Scheduled Task) or called it using the API.

 This pipeline save data to MongoDB and elasticsearch, (details of mongodb and elastic session are under `address_lookup/backend/app/app/db`)

-The search query for elastic to find the address we looking for, can be called using the API in `address_lookup/backend/app/app/api/api_v1/endpoints\utils.py`
+The search query for elastic to find the address we looking for, can be called using the API in `address_lookup/backend/app/app/api/api_v1/endpoints/utils.py`

 ## User for login for testing
 user=imad@admin.com